rlalpert/deity/README.md

 # ToDo

 * sqlite database for achievements and keywords
-* Next Step: Little CLI interface to see how I might want to use it?
+* Next Step: Little CLI to see how I might want to use it?
 * just use json? 😕 (NEED TO ASK J?)

 # Reference (for self)